inex/IXP-Manager/tools/installers/README.md

 To install on this platform, please proceed as follows:

-1. Prepare a physical / virtual machine with (minimum) 8GB of disk space (40GB recommended) and 2GB of RAM (4GB recommended).
+1. Prepare a physical / virtual machine with (minimum) 30GB of disk space and 4GB of RAM.
 We recommend using LVM to partition your hard drive so space can be increased on the fly.
-We also recommend created a dedicated `/srv` partition of >= 30GB in which to install IXP Manager.
+We also recommend created a dedicated `/srv` partition of >= 20GB in which to install IXP Manager.
 2. Attach / insert the latest [Ubuntu 24.04 LTS](http://releases.ubuntu.com/24.04/) server install image and boot.
 3. Follow the Ubuntu installers process (see our video of this referenced above for help).
 4. When you reach the *SSH Setup* screen, check the *Install OpenSSH server* so you can ssh in to complete the process later.